-The biggest decision in our life is to be a parent.
-It is a miracle decision because you provide the life continuity.
-During this impressive process, new parents need to prepare their self for huge changes in their life.
+The biggest decision in your life is choosing to be a parent.
+It is a miracle, because you are providing the continuity of life.
+During this impressive process, new parents need to prepare themselves for huge changes in their lives.

 The birth of a baby will bring about many changes in the lives of new parents.
-Many of these changes are ones that new parents are more than willing to make.
+Many of these changes are ones that you are more than willing to make.
 Many will be easy to adjust to.
-However, the lives of new parents often changes in ways that neither new parents anticipated.
-In this lesson are some tips for new parents should expect and prepare for after their children born.
+However, the your life will often change in ways that neither of you anticipated.
+This blog post will give you tips about how to adjust to parenthood successfully.

 Some of the most common challenges experienced by new parents include: